 Bus to Faro – 4 hours

-From the city of Seville to the soft sand and sunsoaked coast of the Algarve.
+From the city of Seville you’ll head to the soft sand and sunsoaked coast of the Algarve.
 Soak up the rays, explore the old towns, try surfing on those famous west coast rolling waves, or even go dolphin-spotting!

 Highlights